Dola-Shuvi/SteganoPNG/Readme.md

 > *Only PNG files are supported* to obtain maximum storage capacity within the image.

 Additionally Crypto++ is used to provide AES256-CBC encryption/decryption and compression/decompression support.
 Compression/Decompression is enabled by default but can be disabled via the `--no-compression` commandline argument.
+Furthermore the modified data is placed pseudo-randomly within the image to make detection much harder.

 Installation
 ------------